maxpopp/Firefox-Landing-Page/README.md

-# Firefox-Landing-Page-Style for Stylish:Addon
+# Firefox-Landing Small Improvement
-slightly changes on Firefox Landing Page
+slightly changes on Firefox's Landing Page for using the Addon "Stylish"